rbradshaw9/funnel-analyzer/README.md

 - Errors are logged server-side but do not affect the HTTP response to ThriveCart.
 - Extend `backend/services/mautic.py` to map additional fields (tags, segments, deals) as business rules solidify.

+> ℹ️ **S3 buckets with Object Ownership enforced** – the storage service automatically retries uploads without ACLs when the bucket rejects them, so Server-Side policies or CloudFront distributions can manage access control instead of per-object ACLs.

 ### Frontend Routes

 | Route | Description |